The Ritz Dance Performance, June 1978

 middle of a gigantic dance floor with the brilliant

 spotlights beaming down on us.
-The Ritz was
+The

-witness my performance.
+so sick with worry.
 The pressure on me was intense.

 I was disconcerted to realize they could see me, but I couldn't